colisee/wsaero/README.md

 Actually, wsaero is my self-educational project aiming at expanding my professional expertise and passion to new software development techniques, such as the above ones plus css, xslt, php, git and docker.

 ## Pre-requisites
-You have the choice of running wsaero through a web server stack on your OS or running wsaero using the docker framework; the latter being the easiest method.
+You have the choice of running wsaero through a web server stack on your OS or running wsaero using the docker framework; the latter being the easiest and fastest method.
 ### Standard (the hard way)
 * web server capable of serving php scripts
 * php installed with the xsl module